A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

 \subsection{Model training \& implementation}

-In a training dataset, let $y_T$ denote the observed values of the target time series, and let $\hat{y}_T$ denote the predictions.
-Given a loss function $\ell(y_T,\hat{y}_T(x_T; \bm{\beta},\bm{\delta},\bm{\sigma}))$, model training involves an iterative optimization procedure outlined in Alg. \ref{alg:training}.
-In each iteration $i=1,\dots,k_{\max}$, one new window is added to the model and its parameters are optimized using the gradient-free BOBYQA algorithm \citep{powell2009bobyqa}.
-To optimally exploit information from window positions detected in previous iterations, the initialization for the new window location parameter $\delta$ explores multiple options collected in a set $\bm{\Theta}^{(i)}$.
-For instance, center points between previous windows, $\frac{\delta_{j-1}^{(i-1)} + \delta_j^{(i-1)}}{2}$ for $j\in \{2,\dots,i-1\}$, may be part of $\bm{\Theta}^{(i)}$, along with new points outside the range of previous windows, $0$ and $\delta_{i-1}^{(i-1)} + \zeta$, where $\zeta\in \{1,5,10\}$.
-The regression parameters $\bm{\beta}$ and variance parameters $\bm{\sigma}$ are initialized by distributing the previous cumulative weights and variances equally across all new windows.
-The training procedure continues until the defined number of iterations $k_{\max}$ (which equals the maximum number of windows) is reached.
+In a training dataset, let $\bm{y}_T$ denote the observed values of the target time series, and let $\hat{\bm{y}}_T(\bm{\beta},\bm{\delta},\bm{\sigma})$ denote the vector of predictions as a function of the model parameters; the likelihood follows from $\bm{y}_T$ and $\hat{\bm{y}}_T$.
+Since established approaches to fitting lagged regression models, such as \cite{hannan1967lagged} are not directly applicable due to our specific parametrization, Alg.~\ref{alg:training} outlines an iterative procedure to train the model by minimizing the negative log likelihood (or another loss function).
+In each iteration $k=1,\dots,k_{\max}$, one new window is added to the model and the parameters for all $k$ windows are optimized.
+An information criterion (BIC for all simulations and real-data analyses) chooses the best number of windows among $1, \ldots, k_{\max}$.

+We use the GENOUD algorithm \citep{mebane2011genoud} in the {\tt R} package {\tt rgenoud} \citep{rgenoud} to train a model with a fixed number of windows.
+GENOUD optimizes a population of candidate solutions over a number of generations via operations analogous to genetic evolution.
+It also fine tunes the best candidate found at each generation with a quasi-Newton method.
+Trial and error comparisons with a more standard constrained optimizer \citep[BOBYQA, see][]{powell2009bobyqa} demonstrated a clear advantage in the optimal log likelihood found, which is important if BIC is to reliably choose the number of windows.
+As a stopping criterion, the absolute tolerance is set to $10^{-3}$, which is a trivial change in the log likelihood.

-In the target function for the BOBYQA algorithm, parameters are optimized over the full range of real numbers ($\beta$) or positive real numbers ($\delta$,$\sigma$), respectively.
-Since no additional constraints are introduced, truncated as well as non-truncated kernels may be obtained.
-In the boundary case of $\delta=0$, a maximum level of truncation is reached, which reduces the kernel to the lower half of a Gaussian distribution density.
-If $\sigma = 0$, the full probability mass of the kernel is reduced to the closest time lag.
+In the GENOUD algorithm, we constrain the parameters such that all $\delta^{(i)} > 0$ and all $\sigma^{(i)} > 1/6$, which allows for truncated as well as non-truncated kernels.
+In the boundary case of $\delta=0$, a maximum level of truncation is reached for the Gaussian kernel.
+The constraint $\sigma^{(i)} > 1/6$, avoids collapse of the window.
+Moreover, the minimum window width is hence 1, i.e., $\pm 3 \times 1/6$, which is commensurate with the limitation of discrete data at unit time steps.